WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/Overlays/ReadME.md

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share the state's overlay data for inclusion into the Water Data Exchange (WaDE 2.0) project.
-For a complete mapping outline, see *XXov_Overlay Info Schema Mapping to WaDE.xlsx*.
+For a complete mapping outline, see *ORov_Overlay Info Schema Mapping to WaDE.xlsx*.
 Several WaDE csv input files will be created in order to extract the overlay data from the above mentioned input.
 Each of these WaDE csv input files was created using the [Python](https://www.python.org/) native language, built and ran within [Jupyter Notebooks](https://jupyter.org/) environment.
 Those python files include the following...

-- **1_XXov_PreProcessRegulatoryData.ipynb**: used to pre-processes the native date into a WaDE format friendly format.
+- **1_ORov_PreProcessRegulatoryData.ipynb**: used to pre-processes the native date into a WaDE format friendly format.
 All datatype conversions occur here.
-- **2_XXov_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: date.csv, organization.csv, reportingunits.csv, regulatoryoverlays.csv, regulatoryreportingunits.csv, etc.
+- **2_ORov_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: date.csv, organization.csv, reportingunits.csv, regulatoryoverlays.csv, regulatoryreportingunits.csv, etc.
-- **3_XXov_WaDEDataAssessmentScript.ipynb**: used to evaluate the WaDE input csv files.
+- **3_ORov_WaDEDataAssessmentScript.ipynb**: used to evaluate the WaDE input csv files.

 ***
-## Code File: 1_XXov_PreProcessRegulatoryData.ipynb
+## Code File: 1_ORov_PreProcessRegulatoryData.ipynb
 Purpose: Pre-process the input data files and merge them into one master file for simple dataframe creation and extraction.

 #### Inputs: